 h) Attention to the requirements of the Presbytery and the United Church Manual.

-b) Governance system authorized with the intention of “building disciples.”
+b) Governance systems authorized with the intention of “building disciples”

-e) Open every group’s sessions with scripture and prayer.
+e) Open every group session with scripture and prayer

-j) Work to develop trust and respect amongst members.
+j) Work to develop trust and respect among members

-k) Have all functions of the congregation informed and guided by our Mission Statement and Purpose (on the walls).
+k) Have all functions of the Congregation informed and guided by our Mission Statement and Purpose (posted on the Church walls)

 b) Employ staff.
-Ensure that job descriptions are created, reviewed and amended (Note that clergy are ‘settled’ by Presbytery and are therefore members of Presbytery, not congregational staff.
-They are “ex-officio” members of all Boards or Committees of the congregation with the exception of the Ministry and Personnel Committee).
+Ensure job descriptions are created, reviewed, and amended (Note: Clergy are ‘settled’ by Presbytery and are therefore members of Presbytery, not congregational staff.
+They are “ex-officio” members of all Boards or Committees of the Congregation with the exception of the Ministry and Personnel Committee).

 c) A Nominations Committee will be elected each year in April by the Board.
-The purpose of the committee will be to prayerfully discern the needs of the congregation in the area of leadership.
-The main function is to recruit potential leaders for vacancy positions according to the perceived gifts and abilities that each may have to offer.
+The purpose of the Committee will be to prayerfully discern the needs of the Congregation regarding leadership.
+The main function is to recruit potential leaders for vacant positions according to the perceived gifts and abilities that each may have to offer.

 The Executive Board